 Leadership behavior consists of a leader’s actions, values, and characteristics that dictate how effectively they work with those on their team.
 Leadership behaviors determine how they guide others to reach goals and improve themselves.
 Sometimes, the behaviors of a leader are innate, but most of the time, a leader must learn which behaviors get the best results through experience and training.

 Leadership behaviors are different from management behaviors in that the goal is to motivate and inspire others toward an aspirational vision.
 How a leader behaves around others goes a long way in measuring their influence on team members.
 A leader who constantly bosses others around and tries to push their authority onto others will likely receive a negative reaction.
-However, a leader who shows effective leadership skills will influence others positively.
+The key difference that between a good leader vs. boss is that a leader who shows effective leadership skills will influence others positively.
 This produces increased job satisfaction, higher engagement rates, greater profitability, and more effective leaders at every level within the company.

 1. Thinking Strategically